JoshuaGomersall/QA_Group_Project/README.md

 -should know whats going on and will be asked by staff how the group is doing

 1 Quality Assurance (QA)
-- check the code is not a pile of wank
+- check the code is not a pile of crap
-- role is to be a quality gate before it gets checked by jordan -70% code coverage (unit tests)
+- role is to be a quality gate before it gets checked by Jordan -70% code coverage (unit tests)
 - 0% code smells, sonar cube
 - have an eye for detail